 - Upgrade head node and node 2 to Redhat 7.7

 - Update all software compiled for Redhat 6 to redhat 7

 - Install new secondary disk array and migrate storage to it

 - Upgrade disks in primary diskarray from 1.7T of 1500rpm to 11.3T of SSDs

-- Move nscc to new cabinet with sufficient power supplies.
+- Move nscc to new cabinet with sufficient power supplies with redundancy.

 - Install new blade enclosure, configure network within unit.

 - Install new blades, fully populating original enclosure (16) and starting on new unit (3)

 - Move the back plane network from Colby infrastructure to our own network switch, configure existing nodes and VLANS for full functionality.

 - Evaluate new configuration and adjust for PIs (Taylor, Noh, Angelini, Thamator, Tilden, McGrath, Peck, Maxwell and O’brien)